Men Are Also Victims of Sexual Abuse

 Does this sound familiar?
 Can you relate to this?
 We commonly hear this and understand.

 From your mother’s womb, you are assigned a sex; female or male.
 The moment you are born, your parents know more or less how to raise you depending on your sex.
-For the most part, if you are male, you are raised with a firm hand and less patience than with females.
+For the most part, if you are male, you are raised with a firm hand and less patience than females.

 People always speak about how difficult it is to be a female but forget about how difficult it is for males too.
 Growing up with so much pressure and suppressing vulnerable emotions (normal human feelings) can be overwhelming.

-It is also said that women are more susceptible to sexual abuse, but what about those strong boys that were faced with such trauma.
+It is also said that women are more susceptible to sexual abuse, but what about those strong boys that were faced with such trauma?
 It must be very devastating especially when the predator is male and on top of that, a man in power.

 1 in 6 males have been victims of sexual abuse.
 Many have been abused by men in power such as; priests, bishops, teachers, coaches, Boy Scout leaders and more.
 According to USAToday, as of Nov.
 11, 2019, Bishop Accountability, a website that tracks accusations, has named 6,433 priests, brothers and Catholic school officials accused of abuse.
 Additionally, 154 archdioceses and dioceses have released the names of 4,771 credibly accused clerics, according to Jeff Anderson & Associates, a Minnesota-based law firm that specializes in representing sex abuse survivors (Schnell, 2019).
 Unfortunately, that is a large amount.

 As a victim of this traumatic event, what do you feel?
-Do you feel disgust, sadness, confusion, guilt, have to learn how to dissociate the traumatic event or you simply can’t explain your feelings?
+Do you feel disgust, sadness, confusion, or guilt, have to learn how to dissociate from the traumatic event or simply can’t explain your feelings?
 Do you think that being male meant that you should’ve been strong enough to defeat your abuser?
 It’s all completely normal and more common than you can imagine.
 Our minds go into battle, in a constant tug of war between our pride because of how we were raised or what we learned and what we really feel.

 What you think if you tell others about your trauma: